 When life hands you (practically) free use of a trackhoe and a skidsteer, you just start digging until they pry them from your cold, muddy hands. by Laurie Branson The Curtain Drain Since the last update, the barn was built.
 It was delayed a few months due to unfortunate circumstances (our contractor suffered a small… Read more »

 Posts Categorized: Water Conservation

-Having spent the past few years on a busy international schedule Richard Perkins has purchased a farm in Sweden where he is establishing ridgedale PERMACULTURE.
-This is the first of a series of five articles looking at design considerations for this cold climate Permaculture site using the Keyline Scale of Permanence as a organizing framework, as well as an informative read for anyone interested.
+This is the third of a series of articles looking at design considerations for our Cold Climate Permaculture site using the Keyline Scale of Permanence as a organizing framework, as well as an informative read for anyone interested.